Menu

 Bees, Beetles & Butterflies

-This project teaches children about sketchbooks, observational drawing, mixed media collage and Pop Art.
-They consolidate their learning to make a final piece of artwork inspired by bees, beetles or butterflies.
+This project teaches children about sketchbooks, observational drawing, mixed-media collage, and Pop Art.
+They consolidate their learning to make a final piece of artwork inspired by bees, beetles, or butterflies.

 We are on Instagram!
 Follow the QR code or search us at oakridge_fed_artanddt